-- Follow the graduation procedures on page 9 of the student guide.
-File your application for graduation..
+- Follow the graduation procedures in the student guide.
+File your application for graduation.
 In order to file this form, you also need to meet with the graduate coordinator to complete a final copy of the course of study form.

 The internship proposal should include:

 - An overview describing the agency or site, its background, what it does, and who your supervisor will be.

 - A description of your role and responsibilities for the organization.
 This will be aligned with the needs of the agency as expressed by your supervisor and their policies.

 - A narrative of your goals and objectives for the internship experience.